Vmit2/website-builder/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Portfolio Builder to production on Vercel.
+This guide covers deploying the At-Solvexx to production on Vercel.

 ## Prerequisites